biocore-ntnu/epic/README.md

 Package Index with `pip install bioepic`, with bioconda using `conda install bioepic` ([bioconda setup instructions](http://bioconda.github.io/index.html#setup)) or by cloning the repo at https://github.com/endrebak/epic

 ## Changelog

 ```
+# 0.0.9 (10.06.16)
+- print matrixes of counts per bin for chip and input with flag --print-matrix <outfile_prefix>
+- use median readlength to find effective genome size, not mean

 # 0.0.8 (24.05.16)
 - add snakemake-workflow to get all genome data (thanks Ryan Dale)
 - new flag: effective genome length